sbabic/swupdate/doc/source/handlers.rst

 the volume "u-boot_r" is renamed to "u-boot" and "u-boot" is renamed to "u-boot_r".

-This mechanism allows to implement a simple double copy update approach without the need of shared state with the bootloader.
+This mechanism allows one to implement a simple double copy update approach without the need of shared state with the bootloader.
 For example, the U-Boot SPL can be configured to always load U-Boot from the volume ``u-boot`` without the need to access the environment.
 The